OscarCampos98/basic-authenticate-send/README.md

 (update 1)
 The old version did not fully implement the following high-level functions:
     - client_handshake()
-        o Fails: 31.1) Test if client_handshake() can receive the initial message from the Server and do initialization.
+        - Fails: 31.1) Test if client_handshake() can receive the initial message from the Server and do initialization.
 (0/0.75)
-        o Possible bug: The failure may stem from improper handling of partial message reception and or incorrect message length calculation. o this was fixed on 2024-08-25
+        - Possible bug: The failure may stem from improper handling of partial message reception and or incorrect message length calculation.
+            - this was fixed on 2024-08-25
     - client_register()
-        o this was fixed on 2024-08-25
+        - this was fixed on 2024-08-25
     - server_register()
-        o this was fixed on 2024-08-25
+        - this was fixed on 2024-08-25
     - client_key()
-        o this was fixed on 2024-08-25
+        - this was fixed on 2024-08-25
     - server_key()
-        o this was fixed on 2024-08-25
+        - this was fixed on 2024-08-25
     - client_file()
-        o this was fixed on 2024-08-25
+        - this was fixed on 2024-08-25
     - server_file()
-        o this was fixed on 2024-08-25
+        - this was fixed on 2024-08-25

 (current!)
 Client-Server Key Negotiation Issue: